up42/docs/source/getting-started/catalog-search.rst

    :align: center
    :alt: step01_Data_upload_AOI

-2. After uploading/drawing the AOI, you can adjust the following filters: *Date*, *Cloud Coverage*, and *Data Source*.
+2. After uploading/drawing the AOI, you can adjust the following filters: *Date*, *Cloud Coverage*, *Usage Type* and *Data Source*.
+In this case, the *Usage Type* is set to *Purchase*.

 .. figure:: _assets/catalog/data/step02_Data_adjust_filters.png
    :align: center
    :alt: step02_Data_adjust_filters

-3. In the left sidebar, the list of available images is displayed and you can select the images you want to purchase.
+3. In the left sidebar, the list of available images is displayed and you can add images to the cart.

 .. figure:: _assets/catalog/data/step03_Data_select_image.png
    :align: center
    :alt: step03_Data_select_image

-.. tip:: In the Data tab, notice the |long-term-archive| icon displayed next to the available scenes.
-This
+.. tip:: When an image has the label *Purchase*, notice the |long-term-archive| icon displayed next to the
-         icon  indicates that the scenes are stored in the long-term archive.
+         available scenes.
+This icon  indicates that the scenes are stored in the long-term archive.
 The LTA includes more data than the online archive, but the duration for processing these orders takes longer time (up to 24 hours).

          .. |long-term-archive| image:: _assets/catalog/data/archive_icon.png

-4. Click on *View Selection*, in order to visualize the preview of the selected image(s) and the estimated price of each image intersecting your AOI.
+4. Click on *View Cart*, in order to visualize the preview of the selected image(s) and the estimated price of each image intersecting your AOI.
 Please note that only the segment of the image that intersects your AOI will be considered in the pricing, not the entire AOI.

 .. figure:: _assets/catalog/data/step04_Data_view_selection.png
    :align: center